BioinformaticsSTU/TGStools/README.md

 #### gtf file

 ----------------------------
-## Incp
+## LncPred
 ----------------------------

-Incp(identify non-coding transcript from CNCI and PLEK) is an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts(fasta file and gtf file).
+LncPred(identify non-coding transcript from CNCI and PLEK) is an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts(fasta file and gtf file).
 **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**

 ### Input files